YashIndane/minikube-bare-metal-installation/README.md

 # Using Ansible role

-The `setup.yml` file can be saved in any location.
+The `setup.yml` file can be saved in any location, and mention the ip of target node in `ìnventory` file.

 Set the roles path by -